JanVasko1/Picture_Rename/README.md

 # Photo Rename / change metadata
-This program was developed to make TimeSheet administration easier and harmonize it over all fo Konica Minolta employee.
+These tiny programes were developed because of media library handlig.
+To make it easier and to update data in batches (even for whole media library).

 # Setup
 ### <span style="color:blue;">Installation</span>